andrew/ultimate-awesome/README.md

 - [awesome-js](https://github.com/Awesome-Java-Script/awesome-js) - A curated list of awesome JS resources.
 - [awesome-medtech-requirements](https://github.com/benhowes/awesome-medtech-requirements) - A list of awesome medtech requirements tools, libraries, software and resources.
 - [awesome-bdk](https://github.com/bitcoindevkit/awesome-bdk) - An "Awesome List" for the Bitcoin Dev Kit Project.
+- [awesome-ai-agents](https://github.com/brandonhimpfen/awesome-ai-agents) - A curated list of frameworks, tools, platforms, and resources for building AI agents.
 - [awesome-ai-ethics](https://github.com/brandonhimpfen/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-audiovisual](https://github.com/brandonhimpfen/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-email-marketing](https://github.com/brandonhimpfen/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.